isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 5.  **Stockings (optional/ not provided)**
-	* Stockings must be worn with the uniform.
+<br>- Stockings must be worn with the uniform.
-	* Stockings must be in skin colour.
+<br>- Stockings must be in skin colour.

 6.  **Shoes (not provided)**
-	* Shoe type: Court shoes (No sandals, wedges or platform shoes)
+<br>- Type: Court shoes (No sandals, wedges or platform shoes)
-	* Shoe design: Plain, without motifs
+<br>- Design: Plain, without motifs
-	* Shoe colour: Matte black
+<br>- Colour: Matte black
-	* Heel height: At least 1.5 inches but no more than 2 inches high
+<br>- Heel height: At least 1.5 inches but no more than 2 inches high

-## How should Uniform One be worn?

-**Items loaned to the students:**
-1. White long-sleeved blouse with front pocket
-2. MGS tie
-3. MGS blazer
-4. Blue skirt
-5. Black uniform bag for keeping the above items

-**Items prepared by the student:**
-1. Skin-coloured stockings (optional)
-2. Black court shoes: 1-1.5 inch court shoes as seen in the picture.
-No sandals, wedges or platform shoes

 ## Instructions for Care and Return